Frequently Asked Questions

 Q: May I reserve the Woman's Building on Patterson Street?

 A: The Woman's Building is not owned by VSU.
-To make reservations for the Woman's Building, please call Pam Officer at (229)-241-1205 or email@example.com
+To make reservations for the Woman's Building, please call (229)-241-8064 or check the website for more information.

 Q: Does Event Services schedule academic classes?